The Reception Team

 - Teachers are usually available at the end of each day for a short chat if needed.

-- Alternatively send an email to and this will be forwarded to the Reception Teaching Team.
+- Alternatively send an email to and this will be forwarded to the relevant teacher.

 - Tapestry is used to communicate progress with learning.

 - Book bag - with school books and reading diary inside each day.

 - Named lunchbox (if not having school meals).

 All other resources are provided by the school.

 Children will come to school in their PE Kit on the days they have PE.